 Try to re-schedule if possible to help the island, re-scheduling your trip you will be the reason we will be here in the years to come, THANK YOU 🙂 Click here to find out the best time of the year to visit Bora Bora.

-If your travel plans are from July 15th you can start preparing your stay 🙂 Remember that you are going to need travel insurance and a A SARS-CoV-2 virus genome test (the SARS-CoV-2 RT-PCR test) negative test 3 days before boarding and to fill out the online sanitary entry form.
+If your travel plans are from July 15th you can start preparing your stay 🙂 Remember that you are going to need travel insurance and a A A SARS-CoV-2 virus genome test (list of approved and non approved tests) negative test 3 days before boarding and to fill out the online sanitary entry form.

 The coronavirus COVID-19 in Bora Bora: Final Thoughts

 We recognise that traveling to Bora Bora requires planning ahead, coordinating schedules, and saving up those hard-earned dollars to have your dream vacation.
 We hope that this article has armed you with the facts and the current update on coronavirus disease COVID-19 status on Bora Bora.
 We recommend that you follow the State’s guidance and come see us this summer!

 High CommissionerDisclaimer: This article was written on September 18th, 2020.
 Sources for this article include French Polynesia Health Department, the French Polynesia High Comissioner and the World Health Organization and is believed to be accurate at the time of posting.